ibm-cloud-docs/containers/cs_ingress.md

 1. [Deploy your app to the cluster](cs_app.html#app_cli).
 Ensure that you add a label to your deployment in the metadata section of your configuration file, such as `app: code`.
 This label is needed to identify all pods where your app is running so that the pods can be included in the Ingress load balancing.

 2. Create a Kubernetes service for the app that you want to expose.
 Your app must be exposed by a Kubernetes service to be included by the cluster ALB in the Ingress load balancing.
-      1. Open your preferred editor and create a service configuration file that is named, for example, `myservice.yaml`.
+      1. Open your preferred editor and create a service configuration file that is named, for example, `myalbservice.yaml`.
       2. Define a service for the app that the ALB will expose to the public.

           ```
           apiVersion: v1
           kind: Service
           metadata:
-            name: <myservice>
+            name: myalbservice
           spec:
             selector:
-              <selectorkey>: <selectorvalue>
+              <selector_key>: <selector_value>
             ports:
              - protocol: TCP
                port: 8080